robert-claypool/robert-claypool.github.io/_posts/2018-12-09-awesome-workflows.md

 There are other reasons, like lack of trust, but let's examine just these
 three:

 1.)
-Code reviews are easier if I have mastered the fundamentals of Git.
+Code reviews are easier if I have mastered **the fundamentals of Git**.
 Most of the time, I won't need to pull down a topic branch to run it locally or rebase conflicting changes, but when I do, a mastery of Git makes it a breeze.